leanprover-community/aesop/design.md

 AddHyps(ApplyFVarSubst(RemoveHyps(s, R), σ), A)
 ```

-If a rule does not generate a context diff, we compute it.
+If a rule does not generate a goal diff, we compute it.
 However, we can't reasonably construct `σ` for a tactic which renamed some hypotheses, so we must treat the renamed hypotheses as added/removed.
 It remains to be seen whether this is a problem in practice.